American Art

 “We commend these Exhibitions—and hope the spirit which prompts them will increase and multiply in Brooklyn.
 We wish some plan could be formed which would result in a perpetual free exhibition of works of art here, which would be open to all classes.” —Walt Whitman on the Brooklyn Institute, November 21, 1846

-Inspired by the words of Walt Whitman—the acting librarian in 1835 of the Brooklyn Apprentices’ Library, which also preceded the Brooklyn Museum—institute founder Augustus Graham bequeathed $10,000 to support the purchase of artworks by living American painters.
-This was a groundbreaking idea at a time when museums focused primarily on historical European paintings.
-The institute received the sum upon Graham’s death in 1851 and in 1855, commissioned New York City–based artists Asher B. Durand and Daniel Huntington to create paintings that would start the collection.
-In addition to the work of living artists, the institute was particularly interested in portraiture dating to the 18th and 19th centuries.
+Inspired by the words of Walt Whitman—the acting librarian in 1835 of the Brooklyn Apprentices’ Library, which preceded the Brooklyn Museum—library founder Augustus Graham bequeathed $10,000 to support the purchase of artworks by living American painters.
+This was a groundbreaking idea at a time when many American museums focused on collecting historical European paintings.

 Beginning in the late 19th century, rapid changes and innovations in artistic styles led many institutions to consider separating historic and contemporary art.
 The Brooklyn Museum established a department of Contemporary Art in 1934 that would continue to focus on the work of living artists.
 The department of American Art continued to collect historic works.